 Another limitation is the demographics of our participants.
 Our participants were researchers in CS and CS-adjacent areas.
-Research culture and incentives specific to CS may bias our results and limit our imagination of how interactive plans can be used.
-P10, who used to work in wet labs in their undergraduate research, shared that a useful application of interactive plans would be helping wet lab researchers walk through the steps necessary to prepare for lab experiments.
-Future work may investigate novel applications of interactive plans in domains beyond CS.
+Research culture and incentives specific to CS may bias our results and limit our imagination of how \system can be used.
+P10, who used to work in wet labs in their undergraduate research, shared that a promising use case for \system would be helping wet lab researchers walk through the steps necessary to prepare for lab experiments.
+Future work may investigate novel applications of systems like \system in domains beyond CS.

-While our work only explored the use of interactive plans by a single user, one interesting future direction is to explore interactive plans in \emph{multi-user collaborative scenarios}.
-Interactive plans can potentially coordinate the efforts between \textit{multiple human users} and an AI agent.
-Project documents are often highly collaborative artifacts.
-Interactive plans can play a similar role to existing task management tools like Trello\footnote{https://trello.com/} that serve as coordinative artifacts \cite{bardram2005web, schmidt2002coordinative} and broaden common ground \cite{olson2000distance} in teams.
-They can help plan to-dos for the team, consolidate outputs in a central location, and display progress as items in the plan get completed.